o3de/o3de.org/content/docs/user-guide/features/components/development/edit-context.md

     	->Attribute(AZ::Edit::Attributes::AutoExpand, true)
 ```

-For convenience, Lumberyard stores a library of frequently used and implemented attributes in the file `dev\Code\Framework\AzCore\AzCore\Serialization\EditContextConstants.inl`\.
+For convenience, O3DE stores a library of frequently used and implemented attributes in the file `dev\Code\Framework\AzCore\AzCore\Serialization\EditContextConstants.inl`\.